National Yang Ming Chiao Tung University: Bo'ai Campus

+The old Main Campus of NCTU.

 The Bo’ai Campus was the original site of National Chiao Tung University’s re-establishment in Taiwan in 1958.
 It is also where Taiwan’s first transistor was developed, marking it as one of the earliest birthplaces of the nation’s semiconductor industry.
 The land was acquired by the government, and the first building was constructed with support from the alumni association as well as U.S. aid.
-This building, now known as Chu-Ming Building, was named after the courtesy name of former university president Ling Hong-Xun.
+This building, now known as Chu-Ming Building, was named after the courtesy name of former university president Ling Hung-hsun.
+As academic departments expanded and student enrollment increased, the campus underwent several phases of development, though space remained limited.
+In 1978, the university’s main campus was ultimately relocated to its current site at the Guangfu Campus.

-The Bo’ai Campus currently serves as the primary base for the College of Engineering Bioscience and as a central hub for the university’s research involving laboratory animals.
+The Bo’ai Campus currently serves as the primary base for the College of Biological Science and Technology and as a central hub for the university’s research involving laboratory animals.
 It also houses the simulation ward of the Smart Healthcare Research Center.
-The Chu-Ming Hospital, funded through alumni donations, is currently under construction.
-According to the Bo’ai Campus Revitalization Plan, the campus will become the leading center for NYCU’s engineering biology and smart healthcare initiatives.
+An alumni-funded Chu-Ming Hospital has also been proposed.